MicheleBiena/autoraid/README.md

 ## Usage

 1. Deactivate autosave on your game, and set text speed to Fast.
+   If you're using any Edizon cheat remember to disable them during the game startup by keeping L pressed while selecting the game and the profile.

 2. Find a Tera Raid that you would like to host, and stand in front of it.